Ask any bunch of kids ‘who wants to save the world?’ and chances are you’ll get a pretty decent show of willing, waving hands.

 Today on Sharebay and other similar sites, many people are making good use of the sharing philosophy, sharing things they no longer need and offering skills in their spare time.
 Wins all round, but is there a future for sharing that’s not just the preserve of people who can afford the luxury of it?

-Is it possible that, rather than people just sharing their unwanted excess, people could actually intentionally set out to provide for others in the same way as regular businesses do – except by sharing it freely?
+Is it possible that, rather than just sharing their unwanted excess, people could actually intentionally set out to provide for others in the same way as regular businesses do – except by sharing it freely?